 Applications are reviewed only after this fee has been paid.

-Ensure you have submitted all required materials, including:
+Ensure you have submitted/requested all required materials, including:

 Digital transcripts, either unofficial digital copies or scans from each post secondary institution you have attended, should be uploaded to the online application system.
 If you receive an offer of admission you will be required to supply official copies of academic transcripts before you can enroll in the program.
 Official transcripts must be in envelopes sealed and endorsed by the issuing institution.
 Photocopies, scans, etc. will not be accepted.
 International applicants must provide both original language transcripts and degree certificate, and certified English translations.